 What is considered working overtime?

-Overtime work is all work that is done beyond over normal working hours, excluding breaks.
+Overtime work is all work that is done beyond normal working hours, excluding breaks.

 Who is entitled to compulsory overtime pay?